The Motherhood Penalty

 noun

-Due to the Motherhood Penalty, mothers make 58 cents for every dollar paid to fathers.
+Due to the Motherhood Penalty, on average, mothers make 63 cents for every dollar paid to fathers.
+Even full-time employed mothers make 71 cents for every dollar made by a father.

 Part of the explanation for this is the fact that women remain more likely than men to take time away from the workforce or to reduce their work hours because of caregiving responsibilities.
 According to the Institute for Women’s Policy research, 43% of women workers had at least one year with no earnings, nearly twice the rate of men.